 In some cases, a Notice of Requirement will be issued to an existing company which is already registered for VAT.
 This would only happen if the director has fallen behind on their tax obligations and HMRC are concerned for the long-term prospects of the company.
 As long as you have kept up with your payments to HMRC you do not need to be concerned about this happening.

-You will need to pay the security bond as soon as you register for VAT.
+If you have been asked to provide a security bond via a Notice of Requirement letter, you will need to pay this as soon as you register for VAT.
 Remember, however, that you do not need to register for VAT until your turnover of ‘taxable supplies’ reaches the threshold at which VAT becomes payable.
-As of the 2017-2018 tax year is currently set at £85,000 during a 12 month period.
-This 12 month period does not follow the calendar or tax year, instead it is a rolling period which can begin at any point.
+As of the 2023-2024 tax year is currently set at £85,000 during a 12 month period.
+This 12 month period does not follow the calendar or tax year, instead it is a rolling period which can begin at any point of the year.

 It is only once your earnings trigger the threshold that you become liable to provide the security bond.
 This means you can start up your company and begin trading without having to pay immediately.
 This gives you the chance to build up a reserve of cash through your earnings which can then be used to pay the bond.